smithlabcode/dnmtools/README.md

 ## Installing release 1.0.0

-The documentation for dnmtools can be found [here](https://dnmtools.readthedocs.io).
+The documentation for DNMTools can be found [here](https://dnmtools.readthedocs.io).
 But if you want to install from source and you are reading this on GitHub or in a source tree you unpacked, then keep reading.
 And if you are in a terminal, sorry for